telerik/fiddler-jam-docs/extension/capture-options.md

 ---

-# Capture Options
+# Advanced Options

-Fiddler Jam provides several specific capture options.
+Fiddler Jam provides several advanced capture options.
 These options allow you to enable or disable certain functionalities in order to modify the recorded output:

 - [Take screenshots while capturing](#take-screenshots-while-capturing)
 - [Capture console](#capture-console)